 My partner, Laura G. Zois, tried a case in Anne Arundel County for a slip and fall during the same blizzard as Ms. Walker.
 The Plaintiff in our case was walking along a common area sidewalk that was not cleared and fell, fracturing her left wrist.
 Plaintiff incurred $6,554.72 in medical bills.
 The Defendant made a settlement offer before the trial of $18,750 (State Farm was the insurance company).
 The jury awarded our client $370,577.

 The salient difference between Walker and our case is that our client was walking to her home from her car after working as a neonatal nurse at St. Agnes Hospital.
 Ms. Walker, on the other hand, was visiting her daughter, a noble endeavor but certainly not one where Plaintiff can argue that she had no choice but to make that trip.

-The take home message is that you have to carefully consider the facts before accepting a case.
-Theattorney in this case was no doubt seduced by the fact that Ms. Walker had a good damages case.
+The take-home message is that you have to carefully consider the facts before accepting a case.
+The attorney in this case in the Morgan State case was no doubt seduced by the fact that Ms. Walker had a good damages case.
 There is no question the woman was seriously injured.
 But Maryland law is tough on these slip and fall cases on ice and snow and each case has to be carefully evaluated to make sure that the prospective client did not assume the risk of his or her injuries.